Seattle's Child

 Hike #1 – Snoqualmie Falls

 Over 1.5 million visitors take in the wonders of Snoqualmie Falls every year.
-The short hike down a wide, gravel trail is a wonderful way to get close to the majestic Snoqualmie Falls.
-The interpretive trail starts at the upper falls viewpoints and continues to the lower falls viewpoint for a great family- and pet-friendly hike.
+The short hike down a wide gravel trail is a beautiful way to get close to the majestic Snoqualmie Falls.
+The interpretive trail starts at the Upper Falls viewpoints and continues to the Lower Falls viewpoint for a great family- and pet-friendly hike.

 Once at the bottom of the hill, the trail heads past the lower parking lot to a boardwalk along the river.
-The final, flat 0.3 miles provides a stunning view of the 1000 cubic-feet of water per second that flows from the Snoqualmie River into the 268-foot drop of Snoqualmie Falls.
-This massive amount of water energy provides electricity for Puget Sound Energy from the hydroelectric plant that has been in place since 1898.
+The final, flat 0.3 miles provides a stunning view of the 1000 cubic feet of water per second that flows from the Snoqualmie River into the 268-foot drop of Snoqualmie Falls.
+This massive amount of water energy provides electricity for Puget Sound Energy from the hydroelectric plant, in place since 1898.
 The cool mists that float up from the falls are appreciated by hikers on hot, summer days.

 Distance: 1.5 miles round-trip